 - Continue networking efforts to help connect members to others doing similar work and to connect junior faculty to potential mentors.

-- Continue to work on increasing communication outside of the annual meeting through email, twitter and the establishment of a quarterly e-symposium to discuss a relevant paper or the research of a RIG member.
+- Continue to work on increasing communication outside of the annual meeting through email, twitter and the establishment of a quarterly e-symposium to discuss a relevant paper or the research of a RIIG member.

 - Contribute to the scientific community through a competitive symposium at the 2021 annual conference

 - Support the Grants Committee for grants pertaining to Symptom Science

-- Communicate with members multiple times throughout the year regarding RIG business
+- Communicate with members multiple times throughout the year regarding RIIG business

-- Promote and disseminate new nursing research in the field of symptom science through annual RIG meeting research presentations, email announcements, guaranteed and competitive symposiums, and RIG-sponsored virtual learning events.
+- Promote and disseminate new nursing research in the field of symptom science through annual RIIG meeting research presentations, email announcements, guaranteed and competitive symposiums, and RIIG-sponsored virtual learning events.

 RIIG Minutes/Meeting Summary

-If you are interested in learning more about the Symptom Science RIG, please explore the minutes from the past meetings:
+If you are interested in learning more about the Symptom Science RIIG, please explore the minutes from the past meetings:

-Symptom Science RIG minutes from the 2018 Annual Research Conference
+Symptom Science RIIG minutes from the 2018 Annual Research Conference

-Symptom Science RIG minutes from the 2017 Annual Research Conference
+Symptom Science RIIG minutes from the 2017 Annual Research Conference

-Symptom Science RIG minutes from the 2016 Annual Research Conference
+Symptom Science RIIG minutes from the 2016 Annual Research Conference

 RIIG Member Research Updates